Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-In this article we will break down Smart's prop bets, using stats to help you make good picks.
+We're going to look at Smart's prop bets, using stats and trends to help you make good picks.

 Marcus Smart Prop Bets vs. the 76ers